Juniper/ruby-junos-ez-stdlib/docs/Utils/Filesystem.md

 # now try to remove the file again to generate an error ..
 ndev.fs.rm! "/var/tmp/junos-vsrx-domestic.tgz"
-->
+exception->
+IOError:
-"\nrm: /var/tmp/junos-vsrx-domestic.tgz: No such file or directory\n"
+rm: /var/tmp/junos-vsrx-domestic.tgz: No such file or directory
 ```